devdutta/Getting-and-cleaning-Data-Course-Project/README.md

 10. creates an independent tidy data set with the average of each variable for each activity and each subject
 11. Create an output file for writing out the tidy data output

+## Cleaned Data

+The name of the resulting clean dataset is: `tidy_data.txt`.
+It contains one row for each subject/activity pair and columns for subject, activity, and each feature that was a mean or standard deviation from the original dataset.